 Likewise Commander Straker in the UFO episode "Sub-Smash".
 He develops claustrophobia on a submarine despite operating numerous times in spacecraft which should give him similar problems.

-The Professionals.
-In "Klansmen" Bodie displays overt racist behaviour never shown previously by his character, and due to the events of the episode (in which his life is saved by a black doctor) we never see it again.
+The Professionals: In "Klansmen" Bodie displays overt racist behaviour never shown previously by his character; it's not that such tendencies would be unusual in that era, especially from a decidedly working-class bloke like Bodie, but it was completely out of left-field and due to the events of the episode (in which his life is saved by a black doctor) we never see it again.
 Actor Lewis Collins was not pleased.

 Subverted in the Malcolm in the Middle episode where Francis turns out to have been in AA despite never having been shown getting drunk in previous episodes.
 The other characters find out that he had all the signs of alcoholism except for drinking.